What are the characteristics of this option strategy?

 In what situation will I use this strategy?

 The Strip option strategy is used when you have a short-term belief about the magnitude of the underlying asset’s price, but you don’t have a strong conviction about direction of the move.
-This strategy is typically used during a high volatility environment where a large move in share price is expected.
+This strategy is typically used when a large move in share price is expected and the risk of a sharp decline looks underpriced.

 Where does this strategy typically fall in the range of risk-reward and probability of profit?